hustcer/nushell.github.io/.ebook-pub/commands/fill.md

 > 1.1 | fill --alignment center --character '0' --width 5
 ```

-Fill a filesize on the left side to a width of 5 with the character '0'
+Fill a filesize on both sides to a width of 10 with the character '0'

 ```bash
 > 1kib | fill --alignment middle --character '0' --width 10